hashicorp/terraform-website/content/source/docs/enterprise-beta/private/config.html.md

 ### Configure Twilio

-TFE uses Twilio to send SMS if a user selects SMS as their multi-factor authentication option.
+pTFE uses Twilio to send SMS if a user selects SMS as their multi-factor authentication option.
 If Twilio is not configured they must use the Google Authenticator app on their smartphone instead.